 And rightfully so - eCommerce platforms define the future of the marketplace.
 The results of making the right choice are obvious - growth and expansion of your marketplace.

-Finding the right fit is a challenge but with a little help of this guide, you will have an understanding what kind of eCommerce platform might be a better fit for your project.
+Finding the right fit is a challenge but with a little help of this guide, you will have an understanding of what kind of eCommerce platform might be a better fit for your project.